kushal118/milestone-project/README.md

 icon blue to match the Theme.Added Hover effect on the social media icons.
 #### Home page
-Home page has  a carosel displaying images with the Reasons to join the Adventure Club.I have put a banner along a with a signup botton with follows to the sign-up form.Also home page has a testimonial section where current member gave their testimonals.
+Home page has  a carosel displaying images with the Reasons to join the Adventure Club.I have put a banner along a with a signup botton with follows to the sign-up form.Also home page has a testimonial section where current member gave their testimonals.I have put the images of the members in a circle along with a border on the top which make that section look symentic.
 #### About us

 #### Gallery
 #### Sign up